eco619/engineering-docs/engineering-principles/architectural-decision-record-standard.md

 Engineering decisions should evolve intentionally.

-New information, changing technologies, implementation findings, verification findings, or improved engineering understanding may justify new architectural decisions.
+New information, changing technologies, implementation findings, implementation verification findings, baseline testing findings, or improved engineering understanding may justify new architectural decisions.

 When this occurs, new ADRs should extend the engineering history rather than replace it.